By J. L. Starkey

 Eugene vowed that this marriage would be different, and to prove that, he took his bride on a honeymoon to the Pacific Northwest.
 Edna wouldn’t mind paying for the trip, since she had plenty of money saved up from working in the jewelry department of that five-and-dime store.

 OK, so things didn’t work out.
-Those things happened, right?
+Those things happened sometimes!
 Sure, it was sad, but the judge and jury would take Eugene’s side.
 He was sure of that.
-These things happened sometimes, right?

 Edna Williams Davidson Fisher disagreed with her new husband’s story, and she knew the judge would take her side.
 William Fisher promised that he would help George Davidson get an early release from La Tuna prison, and she foolishly believed that promise.
 Then, he forced her into that fake marriage (though the certificate seemed real enough), even though he knew she was already married to George.
 Even worse, he made Edna pay for the honeymoon!